pingcap/docs/schedule-replicas-by-topology-labels.md

 ### Configure `labels` for TiKV

 You can use the command-line flag or set the TiKV configuration file to bind some attributes in the form of key-value pairs.
 These attributes are called `labels`.
-TiKV reports its `labels` to PD so users can identify the location of TiKV nodes.
+After TiKV is started, it reports its `labels` to PD so users can identify the location of TiKV nodes.

-Assume that the topology has three layers: zone > rack > host, and you can use these labels (zone, rack, host) to set the TiKV location.
+Assume that the topology has three layers: zone > rack > host, and you can use these labels (zone, rack, host) to set the TiKV location in one of the following methods:

-+ If the TiKV cluster is not started, use the command-line flag:
++ Use the command-line flag:

     {{< copyable "" >}}